Valks-Bots/partner-bot/.github/README.md

 7. Invite the bot to at least `2` unique guilds
 8. Continue setup with `t!help`

-## Install on Linux
-Feel free to create a PR and fill this section out.

-## Install on Mac
-Feel free to create a PR and fill this section out.

 ## FAQ
 Q: How do I increase the max description limit?
 A: Edit the `max_length` config value in `src/config.js`